ikmb-denbi/genome-annotation/docs/usage.md

 ### Parameters file

 In the next section, you will find a list of all user-configurable pipeline options.
 You can of course provide each option as a command line parameter.
 But this can get a bit tedious.
 As an alterantive, you can provide a configuration file using the YAML format.
 An example is included under [../assets/config.yaml](../assist/config.yaml).
+To provide this config file as an option, use `-params-file my_config.yaml`.

 ```yaml
 genome: ""